WizKey-spa/pontegg.io/README.md

 ## Extending pontegg.io

-`Pontegg.io` tries to address most common use cases, when it is short on functionality it is possible to extend it further with custom logic.
+`Pontegg.io` tries to address most common use cases, when it comes short on functionality it is possible to extend it further with custom logic.

-- Each upset operation emits Event (`ResourceCreatedEvent`, `ResourceDeletedEvent`, `ResourceUpdatedEvent`) which can be handled by custom listeners and further work on it.
+- Each POST, PUT, DELETE operation emits Event (`ResourceCreatedEvent`, `ResourceDeletedEvent`, `ResourceUpdatedEvent`) which can be handled by custom listeners and further work on it.
 It can be used to send notifications, log events to audit log, etc.

 - If endpoint needs some custom logic which result must be returned to the client, then it can be done by adding custom endpoint to the controller. (usual nest way)